iklam/jdk/src/java.base/share/man/keytool.md

-    An alias is specified when you add an entity to the keystore with the `-genseckey` command to generate a secret key, the `-genkeypair` command to generate a key pair (public and private key), or the `-importcert` command to add a certificate or certificate chain to the list of trusted certificates.
+    An alias is specified when you add an entity to the keystore with the `-genseckey` command to generate a secret key, the `-genkeypair` command to generate a key slot (public and private key), or the `-importcert` command to add a certificate or certificate chain to the list of trusted certificates.
 Subsequent `keytool` commands must use this same alias to refer to the entity.

-    For example, you can use the alias `duke` to generate a new public/private key pair and wrap the public key into a self-signed certificate with the following command.
+    For example, you can use the alias `duke` to generate a new public/private key slot and wrap the public key into a self-signed certificate with the following command.
 See **Certificate Chains**.

     >   `keytool -genkeypair -alias duke -keyalg rsa -keypass` *passwd*